 This course provides an overview of plant anatomy and physiology and explores a variety of plant care and plant growth concepts.
-Topics include plant form and function, soil management, insects, disease plus weed management practices.
-The growing requirements and cultural practices for trees and shrubs are identified and discussed which include fertilizing, pruning and control options for pests.
+Topics include plant form and function, soil management, and insect, disease and weed management practices.
+The growing requirements and cultural practices for trees and shrubs are identified and discussed, which include fertilizing, pruning, and control options for pests.

 Learners wishing to enhance their understanding of basic plant anatomy and physiology and how it applies to plant health and growth.

-- Investigate how various environmental factors and conditions influence desired plant growth
+- Investigate how various environmental factors and conditions influence desired plant growth; and

 Applies Towards the Following Certificates